privatejfx141/teq-data-platform/d3/user-stories_sprint2.md

 # U1
-As Marge (cousellor), I want to upload Exel templates to the TEQ data platform so that they can be analysed and used to imporve immigrant services.
+As Marge (counsellor), I want to upload the Client Profile template to the TEQ data platform so that we have data on the client that can be analyzed and used to keep track of the client.

 # U2
 As Marge (cousellor), I want to select a template type and upload the Excel file to the TEQ data platform, so that I can